HomeLatest NewsEnterprise ITBlackBerry AtHoc cloud service receives FedRAMP Authorization

 Register Now →

-Continuous monitoring and incident response capabilities, complying with FedRAMP standards, will be provided by the newly formed U.S. based BlackBerry Operations Center (CSOC).
-The CSOC is led by former US Coast Guard CIO and Commander, RADM (ret) Bob Day who is now the VP of BlackBerry’s Cyber Security Operation Services.
+Continuous monitoring and incident response capabilities, complying with FedRAMP standards, will be provided by the newly formed U.S. based BlackBerry Cyber Security Operations Center (CSOC).
+The CSOC is led by former US Coast Guard CIO and Cyber Commander, RADM (ret) Bob Day is now the VP of BlackBerry’s Cyber Security Operation Services.
 Under his leadership, the CSOC will also provide support for future BlackBerry products that are slated for FedRAMP authorization process.

 Get the day's headlines from Tech Observer straight in your inbox